Jax Taylor And Brittany Cartwright Reportedly Land ‘Vanderpump Rules’ Spinoff, But There’s A Major Hitch

 According to a new report, Jax Taylor and Brittany Cartwright began filming their own reality show a few months ago in Kentucky, where Cartwright’s family resides, and apparently, the show is based around the idea of Cartwright’s family pressuring the “commitment-phobe” into marriage.

-“The focus of the show will be Brittany’s family pressuring her to get hitched to the ‘Vanderpump’ bad boy… but he’s just not into sealing the deal,” TMZ revealed to readers on January 23. “[Jax Taylor] is a notorious player on ‘Vanderpump,’ and a commitment-phobe… unclear if he’s sold on the idea of marriage.”
+“The focus of the show will be Brittany’s family pressuring her to get hitched to the Vanderpump bad boy… but he’s just not into sealing the deal,” TMZ revealed to readers on January 23. “[Jax Taylor] is a notorious player on Vanderpump, and a commitment-phobe… unclear if he’s sold on the idea of marriage.”

 In addition, the outlet added, Bravo has one big fear: that Jax Taylor and his girlfriend won’t actually be together by the time their spinoff begins airing this summer.